juampi92/auto-updater/README.md

  * `checkgit: true` Checks if the .git folder exists, so its a dev and doesnt download the proyect.
  * `jsonhost: 'raw.githubusercontent.com'` URL of raw remote package.json
  * `contenthost: 'codeload.github.com'` URL of full remote zip
- * `progressDebounce: 0` URL of full remote zip
+ * `progressDebounce: 0` Debounces the 'download.progress' event (0 = disabled)
+ * `devmode: false` Developer Mode.
+Enhances error messages using console.log

 ## Commands
- * `check-dependencies` Returns bool if client has all the remote dependencies.
-Undefined if they weren't checked yet (need forceCheck first)
- * `diff-dependencies` Returns an array of dependencies (only the names) that dont match
  * `check` Compares the two versions.
-Triggers: 'git-clone','check-up-to-date','check-out-dated'
+Triggers: 'git-clone', 'check.up-to-date', 'check.out-dated'
  * `download-update` Downloads the update.
-Triggers: 'update-downloaded','update-not-installed','download-*'
+Triggers: 'update.downloaded', 'update.not-installed','download.*'
  * `force-extract` Extracts (or installs) the update reeplacing old files (it doesnt delete untracked files).
 Triggers: 'update.extracted'
+ * `diff-dependencies` Returns an array of dependencies (only the names) that dont match.
+Returns an empty array if there's no difference.
+Requires the 'check' command first.

 Warning: do not run this methods in other order.